Turist Ömer

 Turist Ömer or Ömer the Tourist is a recurring character in a series of comic films made in Turkey between 1964 and 1973.
 The character was played by Sadri Alışık.

 Turist Ömer first appeared as a supporting character in a 1963 film by Hulki Saner Helal Olsun Ali Abi.
-He was a friend of the protagonist's in that film.
-The character was liked so much by the people that a whole series of feature films was produced with him as the lead character played by another famous Turkish actor Ayhan Işık.
+He was a friend of the protagonist in that film.
+The character was liked so much by the people that a whole series of feature films was produced with him as the lead character.